 Prepare Good Curriculum Vitae

 Edited by Clifford, Nate Pepperell, Ephraim, Christine dela Cruz and 1 other

 Many of us will change from one job to another during our life.
 Sometimes we take special education or training to make us more employable in the future.
 A well written CV could give you an edge when applying for a new job.
 It should stand out from the rest as being the most qualified and best candidate for the job you are applying to.
 Your CV should speak about your qualifications and abilities in the most simple, concise and attractive way.
 Your CV should have the 3 important key features which are clear, simple and short.

 There are 7 points that you should have in your curriculum vitae

-- 1Personal Details.This obviously would include your name address, phone number and email address.
+- 1This obviously would include your name address, phone number and email address.
 If you don't have an email address, do make an effort to make one.
-As nowadays employer do first contact you through your email address because this is the most convenient way for your future employer to contact you.Advertisement
+As nowadays employer do first contact you through your email address because this is the most convenient way for your future employer to contact you.Personal Details.Advertisement